Talong-punay is a coarse,

 Toxicity / Poisoning !

-• All parts contain tropanic alkaloids
+• All plant parts are poisonous.
+It contains tropanic alkaloids

 in varying concentrations; mostly parasympatholytic.